schrockwell/bodyguard/README.md

 end
 ```

+See the note "Overriding `action/2` for custom arguments" in [the Phoenix.Controller docs](https://hexdocs.pm/phoenix/Phoenix.Controller.html) for a clean way to pass in the `user` to each action.

 ## Composable Actions

 The concept of an authorized action is encapsulated by the `Bodyguard.Action` struct.
 It can be initialized with defaults, modified during the request cycle, and finally executed in a controller or socket action.